sauravdwivedistorms/Kyo-H5SDK/README.md

   ```
 * ```H5SDK.submit({ SCORE: <value> , SCORE_DATA: <JSON value>})```

-  On every game level end or when the game is over it sends a message about the user's current game score.
+  Call this function when the game is over.
+It sends a message about the user's game score and score data.
 Where ```<value>``` - numeric integer value of the current game score.
   If string or float numeric value is sent, there will be an attempt to convert to an integer using ```parseInt```.

   ```<JSON value>``` - JSON which contains score data of every 30th second.
 Both key and values should be a numeric integer value

   For example: